 Requirements - qualifications and experience

-- Australian College of Audiology (ACAud) with Certificate of Competency in Diagnostic Assessment and Hearing Aid Dispensing desirable), and/or
+membership with Australian College of Audiology (ACAud) with Certificate of Competency in Diagnostic Assessment and Hearing Aid Dispensing desirable

-- Hearing Aid Audiometrist Society of Australia (HAASA).
+membership with Hearing Aid Audiology Society of Australia (HAASA)

 Requirements – quality of service

 Applicants must provide documented current proof that facilities and equipment meet the required standards and that equipment is fully maintained and calibrated:

 Ambient background certificates compliant with the AS ISO 8253:2009 – Acoustics – Audiometric test methods standards (as amended or replaced from time) or AS/NZS 2169.4:2005 Maximum Acceptable Noise Levels for each nominated practice location.
 Please provide as an attachment to your application information identifying which certificate corresponds to each practice location.

 Equipment Calibration certificates compliant with the ASIEC 60645.1:2002 Electroacoustics – Audiological equipment (as amended or replaced from time) and obtained every 12 months for equipment used.
 Please provide as an attachment to your application information identifying which equipment is used at each practice location and the corresponding calibration certificates.